-Our Tranquille dentists don’t recommend teeth whitening for children and teens.
+Our Kamloops dentists don’t recommend teeth whitening for children and teens.
 There are two main reasons this cosmetic treatment is not suitable for them:

 1. Their teeth are probably not actually discoloured.